ChangYeop-Yang/Study-Swift/README.md

   <img src="https://cdn-images-1.medium.com/max/1600/1*oiSNPErZHJ40FcWNTxAM0A.gif" />
 </p>

 * Types in Swift fall into one of two categories: first, “value types”, where each instance keeps a unique copy of its data, usually defined as a struct, enum, or tuple.
 The second, “reference types”, where instances share a single copy of the data, and the type is usually defined as a class.
-In this post we explore the merits of value and reference types, and how to choose between them.

 ###### ◆ Value type
 ```swift